All Episodes

 Part of me takes it personally.

-And then I get myself back into focus and realize that it's not that, but it still it bothers me to know when it still does.
+And then I get myself back into focus and realize that it's not that, but it still bothers me to know when it still does.

-I can't I the what's happening to the country bugs the heck out of me.
+What's happening to the country bugs the heck out of me.

 Scares me, worries me, depresses me, angers me.

-Then that's why, folks, to me, the objective here is beating Hillary Clinton or whoever they nominate.
+And that's why, folks, to me, the objective here is beating Hillary Clinton or whoever they nominate.

 I don't care, beating the Democrat Party.